eduardorodriguez10/MakeSalesforceFilesPublic/README.md

-Automatically Share Salesforce Files and make them publicly available
+Automatically Share Salesforce Files and make them publicly available (Lightning Experience)
 ====================================

 This application can be used to automatically share Salesforce Files that are related to records.
 It creates a content distribution record to make the file publicly available using an URL.